Automation Testing Pyramid – For Better Performance and Understanding

 Middle Layer of The Pyramid

 Cohn called the middle layer as the service layer.
 However, it is generally called as the layer of automated API tests.
 This layer is also called as automated components or acceptance tests.
 This layer is particularly used to test business logic.
 User interface testing is not involved in this layer.
 If you’ll run UI tests and APIs it will cause a lot of complexities.
 User Interface testing brings a lot of complications in the testing process.
-However, testers can avoid all these complications by keeping the middle and top layer of the pyramid separate.
+However, testers can avoid all these complications by keeping the middle and top layers of the pyramid separate.
 At this level of testing pyramid, testers have the option to set up data and perform a series of tests.
 They can test inputs against expected outputs.
 This way, testers can create test against the following:

 - Boundary conditions